 It was the first structure to be erected on Mamilla Street, in 1886.
 It, too, occupies its original site.

 And last but not least, Stern House, a private home in which Zionist leader Theodor Herzl had lodged overnight during his 1898 visit to Jerusalem.
-The house had become a Zionist shrine, with the room in which Herzl slept given over to photos and memorabilia from Herzl’s life.
+The house had become a Zionist shrine, with the room where Herzl slept given to photos and memorabilia from Herzl’s life.
 Though the house had been heavily damaged in the 1948 war, preservationists won a suit in the Israel Supreme Court to save it from demolition.

 Herzl’s Only Visit to the Holy City of Jerusalem

 In November 1898, the German Emperor Wilhelm II arrived to make a historic visit.
 At that time, the Emperor was interested in strengthening the German influence in Jerusalem, and the Emperor became involved in several religious-affiliated; construction projects in the city.
 When Theodor Herzl arrived in Jerusalem simultaneously, he planned to meet with Kaiser Wilhelm and solicit his help in securing a Jewish homeland.

 But Stern quickly discovered that the Emperor’s entourage had taken the room Herzl had booked at a hotel.
 So Michael Stern, the son of Yehuda Stern, took it upon himself to host the Zionist leader at his home.
 So, in effect, it became Herzl’s base of operation for his stay in the city.

 Herzl remained at the house for four nights.
 Later on, the Stern family turned the room in which Herzl visited into a small museum, among other things, documenting his visit to the city.
 The “Herzl Room” museum in the house was open throughout the lives of the historic Mamilla neighborhood and was operated for some years by Yehuda Stern’s great-grandchildren.